 - More than 170 Full-Time Staff

-The Siena Heights University Saints is a member of the National Association of Intercollegiate Athletics (NAIA) and the Wolverine-Hoosier Athletic Conference as well as several other sport-specific conferences; the University sponsors men’s and women’s varsity sports.
+The Siena Heights University Saints is a member of the National Association of Intercollegiate Athletics (NAIA) and the Wolverine-Hoosier Athletic Conference as well as several other sport-specific conferences; the University sponsors more than 20 men’s and women’s varsity sports.
 For more information go to www.shusaints.com

 Siena Heights supports a wide range of student clubs and organizations, including a Greek system.

-Every Sunday at 7 p.m. and most weekdays during the academic year in St. Dominic Chapel and at other times on the Adrian Dominican Sisters campus.
+Every Sunday at 7 p.m. during the academic year in St. Dominic Chapel and at other times on the Adrian Dominican Sisters campus.
 Attendance is not mandatory but all are welcome.

 UNDERGRADUATE TUITION (ON THE ADRIAN CAMPUS):